Resilient Hokies Return to Finish School Year

 ADAMS: The questions were also an issue for J.P.
 Nelson(ph), a freshman from Alexandria, Virginia.

-Ms. KRISTIN ALLEN (Sophomore, Virginia Tech): It's weird seeing so many people here.
+KRISTIN ALLEN: It's weird seeing so many people here.
 It kind of reminds you of what happened.
 I - you know, it kind of, sort of left my mind when I was home, and then I came back here and it kind of hits you again.

 ADAMS: Chris Lafabadie(ph) was rolling his luggage through the parking lot.
 He also returned from Northern Virginia.

-Mr. CHRIS LAFABADIE (Student, Virginia Tech): I haven't seen the news ever since Tuesday.
+CHRIS LAFABADIE: I haven't seen the news ever since Tuesday.
 So I don't really feel like catching up on it.
 I've got to take a few finals, and then I'm out of here.
 I'm leaving as soon as possible.
 Just need to bring up my organic chemistry grade and that's about it.

 ADAMS: The freshman we first heard from, Kevin Care, is concerned about the few weeks ahead.